tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 The block delivered (and thus the transaction order) is the same at all correct nodes as guaranteed by the Agreement property of Tendermint consensus.

-In same block execution mode, `ExecTxResult` is returned by `PrepareProposal` so that its data can be used to build the block to be proposed in the current height.
+In same block execution mode, `PrepareProposal` must return `ExecTxResult` so that its data can be used to build the block to be proposed in the current height.

 The `Data` field in `ExecTxResult` contains an array of bytes with the transaction result.
-It must be deterministic (i.e., the same value must be returned in all nodes), but it can contain arbitrary data.
+It must be deterministic (i.e., the same value must be returned at all nodes), but it can contain arbitrary data.
 Likewise, the value of `Code` must be deterministic.
+If `Code != 0`, the transaction will be marked invalid, though it is still included in the block.

 Both the `Code` and `Data` are included in a structure that is hashed into the `LastResultsHash` of the block header in the next height (next block execution mode), or the header of the block to propose in the current height (same block execution mode, `ExecTxResult` as part of `PrepareProposal`).

-If `ExecTxResult` contains `Code != 0`, the transaction will be considered invalid, though it is still included in the block.

 `Events` include any events for the execution, which Tendermint will use to index the transaction by.
 This allows transactions to be queried according to what